csuustc/MIT-18.05/Probability and Statistics.md

 ## Statistic

-**Definition:** A statistic is anything that can be computed from the collected data, which itself is a random variable because new experiment will produce new data
+**Definition:** A statistic is anything that can be computed from the collected data, which itself is a random variable because new experiment will produce new data.

 > Example: the probability of rolling a 6 is not a statistic, whether or not the die is truly fair.
 Rather this probability is a property of the die (and the way we roll it) which we can estimate using the data.
 Such an estimate is given by the statistic *proportion of the rolls that were 6*.